 Horses, giraffes, Bactrian camels, some species of wolf and antelope, and most famously lions are all jubate—it’s an adjective describing anything (or anyone) with a mane of hair.

-… while in Victorian slang, to go juggins-hunting meant to be on the look out for someone who’s willing to buy you a drink.
+In Victorian slang, to go juggins-hunting meant to be on the lookout for someone who’s willing to buy you a drink.

 Derived from a Latin word literally meaning “to cut the throat” (a jugulator is a murderer, incidentally), nowadays you’re much more likely to come across jugulate in a figurative context meaning “to stop something powerfully or suddenly.”
 It’s often used to describe drastic medical treatments that stop a disease from developing immediately.